kapetan-io/querator/README.md

 message that was consumed.
 As a result, you can use the locking primitive the reservation queue provides to solve several distributed problems.

-* Implement Multistep, retry-able workflows.
+- Implement Multistep, retry-able workflows.
-* Implement the Saga Pattern for distributed transactions
+- Implement the Saga Pattern for distributed transactions
-* Use it as a lock to gain exclusive access to an item of work
-* Use it as a FIFO queue with ordered delivery of messages
+- Use it as a FIFO queue with ordered delivery of messages
-* Run async background tasks that can retry if failed
+- Run async background tasks that can retry if failed (like webhook delivery)
-* Schedule cron style jobs to run at a specific time in the future and retry if failed
+- Schedule jobs to run at a specific time in the future and retry if failed
-* Retryable and reliable webhook delivery with external systems
-* A limit locking system, where items in the queue represent a limited lockable resource
+- Use it as a limit locking system, where items in the queue represent a limited lockable resource

 ### Does it scale?
 YES!
 We scaled a closed source version of a reservation queue service at https://mailgun.com to multi-billions of